Empowering Narratives: The Atlanta Blackstar Manifesto

 Tracy Dornelly, Co-Founder

 Tracy Dornelly is the content manager for Atlanta Blackstar.
-Tracy’s primary role is content strategy which is to seek out, create, develop, and maintain content consistent of the property.
+Tracy’s primary role is content strategy, which is to seek out, create, develop, and maintain content consistent with the property.
 Tracy is also responsible for managing a team of writers and contributors for Atlanta Blackstar.
 Tracy holds two degrees, one in Psychology from Clark-Atlanta University and the other in Fashion Merchandising from Bauder College.

 Andre Moore, Co-Founder

 Andre Moore is an entrepreneur and engineer with over 12 years experience working in technology.
-As a meticulous engineer, Andre integrates quality design and efficient functionally into his digital applications, He also strives to stay abreast of the latest tools and cutting edge technologies in order to maintain a technological advantage.
+As a meticulous engineer, Andre integrates quality design and efficient functionality into his digital applications.
+He also strives to stay abreast of the latest tools and cutting-edge technologies in order to maintain a technological advantage.

-Nick Chiles is a Pulitzer Prize-winning journalist and New York Times bestselling author.
-He has written or co-written 11 books and won over a dozen major journalism awards during a journalism career that brought him to the Dallas Morning News, the Star-Ledger of New Jersey and New York Newsday, in addition to serving as founder and Editor-in-Chief of Odyssey Couleur travel magazine.
+Nick Chiles oversees the content and staff of Atlanta Blackstar.
+He is a Pulitzer Prize-winning journalist and New York Times bestselling author.
+He has written or co-written 13 books and won over a dozen major journalism awards during a journalism career that brought him to the Dallas Morning News, the Star-Ledger of New Jersey and New York Newsday, in addition to serving as founder and Editor-in-Chief of Odyssey Couleur travel magazine.

 Curtis Bunn, Deputy Editor